 A small band has left the church and are now gathered at the cemetery.
 They are gathered together to lay to rest the body of their dear brother in Christ.

 They understand what this place is.
 It is a quiet place.
 It is a solemn place.
 It is the place where so many of their Christian brothers and sisters have been buried.
 The grandfather who died in his sleep.
 The mother who lost her battle with breast cancer.
 The teenager whose car careened into the ditch in an ice storm.
 The premature infant who died in her mother’s arms.

 This is a place of grief.
 A place of heartache.
 A place of mourning.

 This small band of Christians understands very well what this place is.
 This cemetery is the site where God’s curse for eating the forbidden fruit comes to fruition.
 This is literally the location where the bodies God once molded out of the earth turn back to dust again.

 The graves are hungry.
 They are no respecter of persons.
 They swallow up the young and old, the rich and poor, the strong and weak.
 They do not care about skin color or race.

 The cemetery is death’s trophy case.
 It is part of the devil’s wall of fame.
 Each grave marks another one of his conquests.
-For Satan, each gravestone is a middle finger toward heaven.
+For Satan, each gravestone is a trophy mocking heaven.
 He laughs at God that he got to the children first.
 Satan and his two cohorts – sin and death – got to every person in that cemetery.
 They got to some sooner; they got to others later; but eventually they got to all of them.

 There is silence in the cemetery – except for the raucous laughter of the devil.